- Cancer, sex, and sexuality

 For most cancers, there’s no link between a person’s sex life and the risk of cancer.
 Nor does having sex after cancer treatment increase the chances of cancer coming back or getting out of control.
 But viruses passed from one person to another through sexual contact have been linked to some cancers, including squamous cell carcinoma of the cervix, vulva, vagina, penis, mouth and throat, rectum or anus, and Kaposi sarcoma.
 Hepatitis B and hepatitis C viruses, which can be passed from one person to another during sex, can increase the risk for liver cancer.
 Epstein-Barr virus, which causes mononucleosis (also called mono or the “kissing disease”), seems to increase the risk of certain other types of cancer, too.

 These cancers are not caused by having sex itself, but by viruses that can be picked up during sexual activity with someone who already has the virus.
 News stories about viruses and cancer can be confusing.
 The roles of these viruses are not fully understood, but some can cause changes in the DNA of the cell.
 Keep in mind that most people who get these viruses never develop cancer.
-You can get more information about viruses and cancer in our document called Infectious Agents and Cancer.
+You can get more information about viruses and cancer in our document called Infections That Can Lead to Cancer.
 (See the “To learn more” section.)

 Human papilloma virus